Nxai Pan National Park: Ultimate Visitors Guide 2024

 Elephant on the A3 road

-Elephant o the main A3 road from Maun
+Elephant on the main A3 road from Maun ©Lifejourney4two

 VET Border on A3

-If you are travelling from Maun, you will pass the VET Fence border control.
-Due to foot and mouth disease outbreaks, you are unable to take raw meat from west to east or north to south.
+If you travel from Maun, you will pass the VET Fence border control.
+Due to foot and mouth disease outbreaks, you cannot take raw meat from west to east or north to south.

-As you are travelling west to east from Maun to Nxai Pan National Park, you will not be able to take raw meat over this border.
-In saying that, we confused our west and east and thought it was ok to take raw meat in the direction we were travelling.
-We, therefore, stocked up on some steaks and mince in Maun.
+As you travel west to east from Maun to Nxai Pan National Park, you will not be able to take raw meat over this border.
+However, we confused our west and east and thought it was okay to take raw meat in the direction we were travelling.
+Therefore, we stocked up on some steaks and mince in Maun.

-At the VET border control, we realised our mistake when the guard asked if we had raw meat.
-We were in the process of handing it over when he told us to put it back in the fridge.
+We realised our mistake at the VET border control when the guard asked if we had raw meat.
+We were handing it over when he told us to put it back in the fridge.

 He then asked what we could do about the situation.
 Suspecting he was asking for a bribe – Lars asked if he wanted some of the meat.
 But he shook his head and waved his hand.